cupcake-recipes.com

 Preparation Steps

-• Beat in the eggs one at a time, mixing well after each addition.
+• Add the eggs one at a time, mixing well after each addition.
+Then, mix in the vanilla extract and freshly squeezed lemon juice until the batter is smooth.

-• Divide the filling evenly among the muffin cups, filling each about two-thirds full.
+• Spoon the cheesecake batter evenly into the prepared muffin cups, filling each about 0.67 full.

 Notes